Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Summary of NRF-based Control

-\item[c)] the eight TFMs satisfy the (B\' ezout-like) identity \end{enumerate} Using just such a DCF over $\mathbb{C}_g$, it is possible to obtain a proper (and, thus, implementable) NRF pair for a controller of the system in \eqref{eq:ss_a}-\eqref{eq:ss_c} as follows for a TFM $\mathbf{Q}(z)$ that is proper, that has no poles outside of $\mathbb{C}_g$, and which ensures that $\widetilde{\mathbf{Y}}_{\mathbf{Q}}(z)$ and $\widetilde{\mathbf{Y}}_{\mathbf{Q}}^{\mathrm{diag}}(z)$ have proper inverses.
-For systems of type \eqref{eq:ss_a}-\eqref{eq:ss_c}, the DCF over $\mathbb{C}_g$ can always be chosen so that such a $\mathbf{Q}(z)$ exists.
 One of the main features of this representation is the fact that, by computing the NRF pair as above, its two terms \emph{inherit the sparsity patterns} of $\widetilde{\mathbf{Y}}_{\mathbf{Q}}(z)$ and $\widetilde{\mathbf{X}}_{\mathbf{Q}}(z)$.
 Indeed, since the two TFMs are affine terms of $\mathbf{Q}(z)$, ensuring desired sparsity patterns on these expressions is a particularly tractable problem (see \cite{aug_sparse}, for example).
 A further benefit of employing this control formalism is the fact that all closed-loop maps from exogenous disturbance to the interconnection's internal signals (recall Remark~\ref{rem:NRF_stab}) are similarly simple expressions of the $\mathbf{Q}(z)$ parameter.
 For example, the TFM $\mathbf{F}_{\mathbf{Q}}(z) ^\top$ from \eqref{eq:cl_dyn} can be expressed as follows with the other TFMs from \eqref{eq:cl_dyn} being given explicitly in the main result of our companion paper \cite{part1}.
-Consequently, systemic norm-based procedures (such as the ones proposed in \cite{aug_sparse}) can be used to manipulate these amenable expressions, with the aim of decoupling the areas of the network from \eqref{eq:ss_a}-\eqref{eq:ss_c}, as per Remark~\ref{rem:decup}. }
+Consequently, systemic norm-based procedures (such as the ones proposed in \cite{aug_sparse}) can be used to manipulate these amenable expressions and to dynamically decouple the areas of the network from \eqref{eq:ss_a}-\eqref{eq:ss_c}, as per Remark~\ref{rem:decup}. }